+Did your dentist ever really show you how to remove plaque from your teeth?
 Dental plaque is the sticky, uncomfortable biofilm that forms around your gum line just hours after brushing your teeth.
-It’s the product of hundreds of types of oral bacteria gathering in your mouth, and when left unattended, it can quickly calcify into tartar.
-Tarter is insoluble and no amount of toothpaste and water can remove… Read more »
+It’s the product of hundreds of types of oral bacteria gathering in your mouth.
+When left unattended, it can quickly calcify into… Read more »

 Posts Categorized: Oral Hygiene